 The number one reason why the skin gets dry in the winter is the dry air from the cold outside and the heat from the radiators inside.
 To solve the problem we need to recreate humid summer air in our home and workplace.
 A humidifier adds water vapor to the air, which helps the skin keep its moisture.

 Humidifiers can be somewhat expensive, but a small one to keep near your desk or bed is a good investment.
 If you’re on a really tight budget, one way is to put bowls with lukewarm water or a damp towel on top of the radiator.
 This will bring up the humidity level in the room letting your skin hold on to its moisture.
 To actually know if the environment you’re in is dry you can easily purchase a hygrometer to check.
+That is, as long as you know what a hygrometer is, of course.
+You can always familiarise yourself with hygrometers here if you are unaware of what they are and how they work.
 Check out my review of the humidifier Oskar by Stadler Form.

 How to increase humidity in a room without a humidifier: